 An experienced VC fund manager I have known for years told me recently that if a person does not know how to seriously twist the truth from time to time, he (she) cannot be an entrepreneur

-One of the key tasks we help early stage teams with preparing for and executing successful negotiations.
+One of the key tasks we help early stage teams with is preparing for and executing successful negotiations.
 There is a belief among some engineers that the best marketing and sales people are the most accomplished liars.
 In my experience nothing could be further from the truth.
 Most negotiations have long term consequences and involve interacting with people that you will encounter again and who know others you will encounter in the future.
 I always assume that at some point in the future the folks I am negotiating will know the full truth of the situation and that very few secrets remain that way for long.

 In poker and in general negotiations one is not expected to reveal strength or intentions prematurely.
 But discretion in making claims and statements should not be confused with misrepresentation.
 In general, in our culture, our “rules” forbid and should penalize outright lying, false claims, bribing an opponent, stealing secrets, or threatening an opponent.
 While there may be a fine line between legitimate and illegitimate withholding of facts, there is a line and again we are distinguishing between the careful planning of when and how to reveal facts vs. outright lying.